Historic Ohio Skyscraper Picks Aquatherm to Replace Wasteful Steel Piping System

 As part of continuing interior updates, FirstMerit Tower needed a larger-capacity cooling tower, energy-efficient variable-frequency-drive (VFD) pump assemblies, and associated piping for its HVAC system.
 Originally, an open-loop piping system consisting solely of supply lines was used to cool the lower floors-floors 12 and below; however, on the upper floors-those above 12-city water was being run once through an air conditioning unit then dumped down a drain.
 Now, the open-loop system continues to feed cooling-tower water to the lower floors, while a new closed-loop system recirculates cooling-tower water for the upper floors via supply and return lines.

-The old system was “highly inefficient and wasteful,” said Kevin Kindbom, V.P. and co-owner of consulting engingerring firm Banwen Willliams Kindbom, Akron.
-“The building was dumping about 500 gpm of waster down the drain on the hottest day of the year.”
+The old system was “highly inefficient and wasteful,” said Kevin Kindbom, V.P., and co-owner of consulting engineering firm Banwen Williams Kindbom, Akron.
+“The building was dumping about 500 GPM of water down the drain on the hottest day of the year.”

 Controlled via automation, the new, efficient closed-loop system saves approximately $150,000 per year in utilities.

 The job’s contractor, Harner Plumbing, Mantua, OH, chose one new 200-ton Marley cooling tower to accompany the two existing cooling towers, four Armstrong pump assemblies with Danfoss VFDs – plus three more Danfoss VFDs for the cooling tower fans – Armstrong trip-duty balance valves, a heat exchanger, and an Armstrong air separator.
 The contractor also had to pick a piping solution that could match the efficiency of the modern closed-loop system’s design.